 Surgery to replace or repair damaged joints may be needed in severe, debilitating cases.
 Surgical and other options include:

-- Viscosupplementation -- injecting artificial joint fluid called hyaluronic acid into the knee to cushion the joint.
-May provide temporary relief pain for up to 6 months.
+- Viscosupplementation.
+Injecting artificial joint fluid called hyaluronic acid into the knee to cushion the joint.
+May provide pain relief for up to 6 months.

 Nutrition and Dietary Supplements